cdcasey/12gov3/posts/2020-05-05-35-agrotourism/index.md

 excerpt: ""
 ---

 This week Hallie and Chris are discussing agritourism, the practice of combining farms and tourism, what it is, both farmers and non-farmers love it, and how it works.
-We learn all about the agritourism industry, as well as both Hallie and Chris's opinions on ponies they have known, and the role of cornfields in the American psyche.
+We learn all about the agritourism industry, as well as both Hallie and Chris’s opinions on ponies they have known, and the role of cornfields in the American psyche.

 [Read the transcript](https://12go.onetogrowonpod.com/35-agritourism-transcript/).